Meningococcal: Questions and Answers

 Yes, all adolescents who were first vaccinated at ages 11 - 12 years need a booster at age 16 years; all teens who were vaccinated at ages 13 - 15 years need a booster at age 16 - 18 years.

-Young adults ages 19 - 21 years who are living in on-campus housing should get a booster dose if their previous dose was given before age 16 years.
+First-year college students younger than 22 years who are living in on-campus housing should get a booster dose if their previous dose was given before age 16 years.

 What are the side effects of the vaccine?
 How safe is it?